Two Easy Ways to Start Earning Rewards!

 I think the most reliable source to answer this question would be Merial who manufactures this medication.
 Call 1-888-MERIAL1, option 2, option 4.
 This will prioritize and transfer your message to the appropriate party.

-Hello, thank you for using Boop by Petco!
+Hello, thank you for using Petco Pet Education Center, formerly Petcoach!
 I think Lubrigen is a good supplement as a preventive to help with joint health.
 If the horse already has joint problems this product probably isn’t going to help that much; however, it won’t hurt to use it.
 As far as testing goes, the supplements are not regulated by any organization like the FDA so I wouldn’t necessarily say it’s tested.
 Most companies do their own anecdotal testing but I don’t think I would abide by that.
 If you’re looking for an actual FDA approved product that has had evidence based testing done, you should ask your vet about using Lengend and/or Adequan.
 Really, it all depends on what you are trying to achieve.
 I suggest you talk to your veterinarian directly as they have your horses history and can probably help you make the best choice.
 Hope this helps.
 Best wishes!